Inclusive Excellence Summer Research Experience

 Program Structure

-• $4,000 stipend, paid housing and travel expenses (up to $500 – to be coordinated by UC Berkeley).
-Guidance from a faculty mentor in the areas of life sciences, physical sciences, social sciences, or humanities
+• Guidance from a faculty mentor in the areas of life sciences, physical sciences, social sciences, or humanities.

-• Access to a specialized series of workshops to learn interdisciplinary perspectives and their applications to understand the strength of diversity, storytelling, and critical perspectives on the future of graduate education
+• Access to a specialized series of workshops to learn interdisciplinary perspectives and their applications to understand the strength of diversity, storytelling, and critical perspectives on the future of graduate education.

 • Personalized workshops on successful strategies and career paths from current graduate students and professionals from different underrepresented backgrounds at UC Berkeley